Joseph Telushkin

-Joseph Telushkin (born 1948) is an American rabbi.
+Joseph Telushkin (born 1948) is an American rabbi and writer.
 He has authored more than 15 books, including volumes about Jewish ethics, Jewish literacy, as well as the book Rebbe, a New York Times bestseller released in June 2014.

 Biography

 Telushkin was raised in Brooklyn and attended the Yeshivah of Flatbush.
 He was ordained at Yeshiva University and studied Jewish history at Columbia University.